bhritchie/bhritchie.github.io/_posts/2014-11-15-socrates-conception-of-knowledge.md

 Modern readers do not exactly miss these examples, but the *significance* of *techne* in the early dialogues is often ill-appreciated.
 It is not always seen that Socrates’ scattered reflections on *techne*—which constitute a very significant part of the dialogues—constitute, in fact, reflections on knowledge.
 Thus so great and sympathetic an interpreter as Gregory Vlastos was able to say that Socrates was “exclusively a moral philosopher.”[^4]

-On occasion Socratic epistemology *is* taken up in its own right, but then *techne* generally gets too little emphasis.
-Hugh Benson is by no means alone in saying that for Socrates, knowledge is more like understanding than like the (for us) more familiar justified true belief.[^5] He offers some “paradigmatic examples of the kind of understanding [he has] in mind”:
+On occasion Socratic epistemology *is* taken up in its own right, but even then *techne* generally gets too little emphasis.
+Hugh Benson is by no means alone in saying that for Socrates, knowledge is more like *understanding* than like the (for us) more familiar *justified true belief*.[^5] He offers some “paradigmatic examples of the kind of understanding [he has] in mind”:

-> We say things like Einstein understands gravity, Richard Feynmann > understands quantum mechanics, R. G. Collingwood understands history, > or James Boswell understands Samuel Johnson.[^6]
+> We say things like Einstein understands gravity, Richard Feynmann understands quantum mechanics, R. G. Collingwood understands history, or James Boswell understands Samuel Johnson.[^6]

 But Callicles does not complain that Socrates never leaves off talking about cosmological theories; the tyrants do not warn Socrates that he should stop talking about historical figures or battles.
 To talk only of “understanding” leaves us in the dark as to why this should be.
 We would do better to put more emphasis on *techne* in particular.